YevheniyEvt/FastAPIlesson/README.md

    docker-compose up
    ```

-You should then be able to open your browser on http://localhost:8000 and see a page with links to sign in or sign up.
+You should then be able to open your browser on http://localhost:8000 and see sign in page.

 ### Run Locally

-Assuming you use virtualenv, follow these steps to download and run the django-allauth example application in this directory:
+Assuming you use virtualenv, follow these steps to download and run the application in this directory:

    ```sh
    git clone git@github.com:YevheniyEvt/task_app.git